• Skip to primary navigation

 The idea here is to not grind the basil and chilli flakes smooth - you should see specks of green and red.
 This gives the pesto a lovely texture.

-1 small bunch fresh basil, ½ teaspoon red chilli flakes, 4 tablespoons extra virgin olive oil
+1 small bunch fresh basil, ½ teaspoon red chili flakes, 4 tablespoons extra virgin olive oil

 • AND that's it!
 Delicious vegan pesto is ready!